namaqua/product/docs/CONTINUITY_PROMPT.md

 - ✅ Clean UI with professional notifications
 - ✅ Proper field mappings throughout
 - ✅ URL slug management with auto-generate
+- ✅ Real-time dashboard statistics
-- ✅ Attribute UI not started
+- ✅ Attribute Management UI complete with all features
-- ✅ User Management UI not started
+- ✅ User Management UI complete with all features

-The system is ready for Attribute Management UI implementation as the next major feature.
+The system has fully functional Attribute Management and User Management UIs with comprehensive dashboard visualizations.
+All core CRUD features and analytics are complete.
+Ready for production deployment with only advanced features like variants and import/export remaining.